-Summary : Antarctica is among the most beautiful, pristine and least explored places on the planet – truly exhilarating, mysterious and alluring!
-For over two centuries, the "White Desert" has attracted scientists and adventurers, drawn by its unmatched natural beauty.
-This largely untouched wilderness is now more accessible to a new generation of intrepid explorers.
-Visit the Falklands, the Antarctic Peninsula, and the wildlife haven of South Georgia in the comfort of the Ushuaia, a former research vessel.
-A highlight of this voyage is South Georgia, which offers spectacular scenery, outstanding wildlife, a history of human endeavor, and is at the same time such a remote island group that a visit turns into a real privilege.
-Its mountain ranges offer a beguiling landscape—there are sheltered valleys with meltwater streams, tussac grass-covered moraines, and large populations of wildlife, from fur seals to king penguins and several species of albatross.
-The ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience.
+Summary : Embark a far-ranging voyage to the Falkland Islands (Islas Malvinas), Antarctic Peninsula, and the wildlife haven of South Georgia aboard a former research vessel.
+A highlight of this voyage is South Georgia, which offers spectacular scenery, outstanding wildlife, a history of human endeavor, and is such a remote island group that visiting is a true privilege.
+Take in a beguiling landscape of mountain ranges, sheltered valleys, meltwater streams, and tussock grass-covered moraines.
+Encounter large populations of fur seals, king penguins, and several species of albatross.
+The ceaseless daylight of the southern summer makes exploration in this incomparable environment a unique experience.

 1 Child Travels Free

-In the afternoon, board your ship.
+Embark the ship this afternoon.
 A welcome drink and an introduction to the crew and expedition staff will follow, and you will have time to get to know your new shipmates.
-The ship sets sail towards the Western Falkland Islands (Malvinas), known for their rugged beauty and wealth of seabirds and waterfowl.
+The ship sets sail towards the Western Falkland Islands (Islas Malvinas), known for their rugged beauty and wealth of seabirds and waterfowl.

 The open bridge policy on the Ushuaia allows you to join officers on the bridge and learn about navigation, watch for marine life, and enjoy the views of open ocean.
 These waters are also home to an interesting group of seabirds, which often ride the currents created in the wake of the ship, such as albatross and petrels.
 Join the expedition staff and naturalists on deck in search of seabirds and other local wildlife, such as orcas and dolphins.
 An interesting selection of lectures will help prepare you for your first excursions in the Falkland Islands (Malvinas).